arakelian/gradle-multitool/README.md

 This Gradle plugin does a few things:

-1. Configures Java builds for Java 8.
+1. Configures Java builds for Java 11.
-   * Source and target compatibility is set to 1.8.
+   * Source and target compatibility is set to version 11.
    * Java compiler is configured to export names of constructor and method argument names.

 2. Adds -sources, -javadoc, and -tests Jars to a Java build.